Pasar al contenido principal Saltar al pie de página del mapa del sitio

 If an employee wants to claim exemption from all income tax withholding, Form W-4 must be completed annually.
 Eligibility for exemption can be claimed if:

-There are specific instructions on the current Form W-4 as to where an individual should note that they are exempt.
+The current Form W-4 provides specific instructions regarding where an individual should note that they are exempt.

 Tags